Kormaican/addins-excelexporterimporter/README.md

 > [Aller à la version française (à la fin)](#description-version-française)

+> Adam's note: The zip file can be extracted to your addins folder for Revit 2020 and later.
+The addin should work normally.

 ## Wiki

 In the [wiki](https://github.com/bimone/addins-excelexporterimporter/wiki) section, you will find most of the information from our documentation regarding the Import Export Excel Addin